Burhan-Ul-Haq/BanoQabil-3.0-Python-Course/Final-Term Project/README.md

 # Fitness Flow

 Fitness Flow is a Workout Tracker and is made for Fitness Geeks who want to Prioritize their Fitness, it can help people to keep track of their everyday Fitness data.
-So, our program comes in handy for those who need it.
+So, Fitness Flow comes in handy for those who need it.

 The features of Fitness Flow are Logging Data, Setting Goals, Prioritize Exercises, Fitness Challenge: